bensheldon/island94.org/_posts/2025-09-14-serializing-viewcomponent-for-active-job-and-turbo-broadcast-later.md

 I recently started using ViewComponent.
 I’ve been gradually removing non-omikase libraries from my Rails applications over the past decade, but ViewComponent is alright.
 I was strongly motivated by Boring Rails’ ["Hotwire components that refresh themselves”](https://boringrails.com/articles/self-updating-components/), cause matching up all the dom ids and stream targets between views/partials and …. wherever you put your Stream and Broadcast renderers is a pain.

-You might also know me as the GoodJob author.
+You might be familiar with me as the GoodJob author.
 So of course I wanted to have my Hotwire components refresh themselves _later_ and move stream broadcast rendering into a background job.
 I simply call `MessagesComponent.add_message(message)` and broadcasts an update _later_ to the correct stream and target that are all nice and local when defined inside the View Component:

 ```ruby
 class MessageListComponent < ApplicationComponent